- Lemons are in season year-round.

 - Choose lemons that are heavy for their size, give slightly when gentle pressure is applied and have a pleasant fragrance.

 - The skin of a lemon should be bright yellow with no wrinkling.

 - Avoid lemons that are too soft or have signs of mold.

 How to Store Lemons:

-- Store lemons at room temperature, away from sunlight, for a week or longer.
+- When stored at room temperature, lemons should last about a week or two.